 In 2016, Tesla had to deal with a series of problems including a deadly accident caused by the failure of the autopilot system, a burnt-out pilot car and a Chinese hacker attack.
 In September 2016, the Chinese IT company presented how easily they could gain access to a Model S and make it brake by remote control.

 Software is essential component but can never be perfect, there are just too many variables to account for to get everything right all the time.
 However the advent of IoT and OTA updates to software can ensure a acceptable level of risk.
 As soon as a problem is detected in any single car amongst the many, a fix can be made and implemented across all cars of the same model /s (containing the flawed software) before car owners are even aware of any problem.
 There have been several recent examples of this, fixes carried out by Tesla.

 Daimler Freightliner Inspiration: Self-driving truck developed by using ALM software?

 Another good example is the first self-driving truck called the Freightliner Inspiration recently introducted by Daimler.
 The truck drives “alone” on the highway if certain weather conditions are met.
-It took Daimler two decades to develop this self-driving truck and they could not have developed it without an ALM softwar solution. codeBeamer ALM and Intland’s Automotive ISO 26262 Template enables all car manufacturers to implement mature processes and to save development time and expenses.
+It took Daimler two decades to develop this self-driving truck and they utilized Intland Softwares ALM software solution – codeBeamer ALM and Intland’s Automotive ISO 26262 Template.
+The combination enables automotive manufacturers to implement mature processes and cut development time and expense.